Portuguese succession crisis of 1580: Consequences

 The matter of whether Portugal was actually invaded by Spain is contested.
 Philip II had a legitimate claim to the throne, but as with many other dynastic struggles of the age, it was shrouded in controversy.
-In any case, life was calm and serene under the first two Habsburg kings; they maintained Portugal's status and gave excellent positions to Portuguese nobles in the Spanish Court, and Portugal maintained an independent law, currency and government.
-It was even proposed to move the Imperial capital to Lisbon.
-However, Portugal saw its wealth gradually decreasing.
-Even though it was an autonomous state, Portuguese colonies came under sustained attack from their enemies, especially the Dutch and English.
+In any case, the Habsburg kings maintained Portugal's status and gave excellent positions to Portuguese nobles in the Spanish Court, and Portugal maintained an independent law, currency and government.
+However, Portugal saw its wealth and cultural individuality gradually decreasing.
+Portuguese colonies came under sustained attack from their enemies, especially the Dutch and English.

 Sixty years after these events, John II, Duke of Braganza (1603–1656) accepted the throne offered by the Portuguese nobility, who had become frustrated under Habsburg rule, becoming John IV of Portugal.
 He was the grandson of Catherine, Duchess of Braganza, who had in 1580 claimed the Portuguese crown, and son of Teodósio II, Duke of Braganza (who died insane in 1630).
 John was raised to the throne of Portugal (of which he was then held to be the legitimate heir) during the Portuguese Restoration War against King Philip IV of Spain.

 There were many impostors who claimed to be King Sebastian, variously in 1584, 1585, 1595, and 1598.
 "Sebastianism", the legend that the young king would return to Portugal on a foggy day persisted for years, and was even strong into the 1800s.